Nancy has a degree in English, a love of literature, and an unquenchable thirst for knowledge.

-Each of these characters present desires that advance their role in society.
+Each of these characters presents desires that advance their role in society.
 Malvolio’s desire represents the reality of the desire for social advancement.
 Maria may have desired social advancement from her position as Olivia’s servant.
-Sir Andrew’s desire represents the need to be viewed with esteem by his peers as well as the desire for love
+Sir Andrew’s desire represents the need to be viewed with esteem by his peers, as well as the desire for love.

 Sir Toby presents a character that fits the reality of the times well.
-Of higher social class he found himself with increased time, and with boredom chose several avenues.
-He teases and torments his friend Sir Andrew, he takes part in the revenge against Malvolio, and he consumes vast amounts of alcohol which was a common problem of the period as hard liquor became more readily available (Ianuzzo, n.d.).
+Of higher social class, he found himself with increased time and, with boredom, chose several avenues.
+He teases and torments his friend Sir Andrew, takes part in the revenge against Malvolio, and he consumes vast amounts of alcohol which was a common problem of the period as hard liquor became more readily available (Ianuzzo, n.d.).
 Sir Toby’s desire reflects the changing roles of the advancing middle class and how they dealt with the shift in social rank.

 Influences on Language

 All people have desires.
 Some desire love, position, advancement, or acceptance.
-The desires are often shaped by society.
-When society represses people they desire to move beyond this oppression.
-Shakespeare’s play presents an interesting blend of characters who playfully represent the desires of 16th century people.
+Desires are often shaped by society.
+When society represses people, they desire to move beyond this oppression.
+Shakespeare’s play presents an interesting blend of characters who playfully represent the desires of 16th-century people.
 Each character has his or her own motivation, but they all reflect the people of the time.
 Literature is often a reflection of reality.
 The language of the play offers poetic beauty and realistic common dialect.
 The blend provides readers and viewers with a fascinating perspective of 16th century life.